 - 1. Written Censure: A formal written expression of institutional rebuke that contains a brief description of the censured conduct, conveyed by the Chancellor. - 2.
-Reduction in Salary: Reduction to lower salary without change in rank or step.

-- 3. Demotion: Reduction to lower rank or step with corresponding reduction in salary. - 4.
+Reduction in Salary: Reduction to lower salary without change in rank or step. - 3.
+Demotion: Reduction to lower rank or step with corresponding reduction in salary. - 4.
 Suspension: Suspension of a faculty member without pay for some stated period of time from the continuance of the appointment on its normal terms. - 5.
 Denial or Curtailment of Emeritus Status: Denial or curtailment of current or future emeritus status of a faculty member, including the privileges associated with the emeritus status. - 6.
 Dismissal from the Employ of the University: The Chancellor has authority to dismiss a faculty member who does not have tenure or security of employment.

-According to the General University Policy Regarding Academic Appointees Non-Senate Academic Appointees/ Corrective Action and Dismissal (APM 150), the types of corrective action and dismissal are:
+According to APM 150, which sets forth the general University policy regarding Non-Senate Academic Appointees (faculty and non-represented non-faculty academics) the types of corrective action and dismissal that may be imposed are:

-- Written Warning: A communication that informs the appointee of the nature of the misconduct or deficiency, the method of correction, and the probable consequence of continued misconduct or deficiency. - 2.
+- 1. Written Warning: A communication that informs the appointee of the nature of the misconduct or deficiency, the method of correction, and the probable consequence of continued misconduct or deficiency. - 2.
 Written Censure: A formal written expression of institutional rebuke that contains a brief description of the censured conduct, conveyed by the Chancellor. - 3.
 Suspension: Debarment without pay from appointment responsibilities for a stated period of time. - 4.
 Reduction in Salary: Reduction to lower salary without change in rank or step. - 5.
 Demotion: Reduction to lower rank or step with corresponding reduction in salary. - 6.
 Dismissal: Termination of an appointment for good cause initiated by the University prior to the ending date of appointment.